baveet256/CS-notes/LLD/Complete Notes.md

 	The things that changes at runtime, take them off the parent class, use composition solve the complex and big inheritence.
 Make sure to have static content in parent, and dynamic ones are on composition.

+	It is defined as :  set of algorithms, put them in seperate classes, this is done, to change the content at runtime.

 	For example:
 		We Build a class with some methods, and new child can inherit them and also extend their functionality Problem happens when, these new child methods implement same new functions.